decretist/Dissertation/Chapter2/chapter2.md

-myth,[@noonan_gratian_1979] it is best to make our first approach (*accessus*) to the author through his text.[^2] The approach is made more difficult by the fact that, like many modern university textbooks, the *Decretum* underwent at least one major revision, and was probably the product of a process of continuous revision.
+myth,[@noonan_gratian_1979] it is best to make our first approach (*accessus*) to the author through his text.[^2] The approach is made more difficult by the fact that, like many modern university textbooks, the *Decretum* underwent at least one major revision and was probably the product of a process of continuous revision.

 In 1996, Anders Winroth discovered that four surviving twelfth-century